 Sediment remediation is like a construction project on the water.
 It can involve large equipment, bright lights, and noise.
 Many projects even continue into the night and on weekends to speed up the process.
-Remediation can feel inconvenient, but a bit of patience results in a big payoff.
+Remediation will be inconvenient in the short-term, but a bit of patience results in a big payoff in the long-term.

 When a cleanup begins, some areas on the water may have obstructions for days or weeks at a time.
 Once those targeted sediment areas are cleaned up, access to those areas will be restored.

 Contact U.S. EPA project manager Rose Ellison (734-692-7689) to help coordinate remediation with community events on the river.

 If a funded remediation project develops, stay safe with these watercraft rules of the road: